oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

     Let's consider that the external IP in the above example is 198.51.100.1 and the port is 8080.

 2. Run the following command to run the `reconfigure-keycloak.sh` script from the `$HOME` directory.
+This command configures Keycloak and updates the settings to suit the requirements of the application.

     ```
     <copy>